rails-girls-summer-of-code/summer-of-code/blog/_posts/2015-09-16-alster-hamburgers-code-review.md

 Hopefully, we’ll continue to build our coding skills!
 We’ve learned a lot of things during those summer months but often, the questions grow at an even faster rate…

 <img src="/img/blog/2015/alster-learntocode-graph.jpg" alt="a graph of our learning curve" width="600px">
-<div class="image-credits">hat learning felt like at times...
+<div class="image-credits">What learning felt like at times...
 Illustration: Anke </div>

 After RGSoC, Aya will be travelling on to California to attend Draper University and found her first startup!
 Follow her adventures at [@ajafferson](http://www.twitter.com/ajafferson).
 Anke ([@ankonym](http://www.twitter.com/ankonym)/[ankonym.de](http://www.ankonym.de)) hopes to continue coding but will be distracted for a while by her side project: Her due date is in December to welcome a member of the next generation of programmers into the world.